30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Sanja Matsuri

-Japan has its fair share of traditional festivals called matsuri.
-In particular, between late spring and autumn, there is a good chance that you will be in Japan during one of these festivals.
-Some of the biggest festivals in Tokyo are the Kanda Matsuri, which falls on the weekend closest to May 15th, the Sanja Matsuri on the 3rd Sunday in May, and the Sanno Matsuri in mid-June.
-In addition to these three big festivals, there are loads of other smaller festivals that take place in all of the different wards and towns of the Tokyo area.
+Japan is home to many traditional festivals, known as matsuri, and there’s a good chance you’ll encounter one if you visit between late spring and autumn.
+In Tokyo, some of the biggest festivals include the Kanda Matsuri, held on the weekend closest to May 15th, the Sanja Matsuri on the third Sunday in May, and the Sanno Matsuri in mid-June.
+Beyond these three major events, there are countless smaller festivals taking place across the different wards and towns of Tokyo, offering plenty of opportunities to experience the lively and colorful traditions of Japan.

-28. Make Your Way to the Top of the Iconic Tokyo Tower
+28. Ascend to the Top of the Iconic Tokyo Tower

 Tokyo Tower night